Syndrago/info201_student_loans/README.md

 **How many features (columns) are in the data?**

-30 (although many of them are repeats for other larger collumns)
+30 (although many of them are repeats for other larger columns)

 **What questions (from above) can be answered using the data in this dataset?**
-- Where (from what colleges) are people getting federal studet loans? (who/where)
+- Where (from what colleges) are people getting federal student loans? (who/where)
 - How much in federal student loans go to which colleges? (how much)
 - What level of college student is getting the most federal student loans (who)